dolmades/dolmades-cli/docs/MAIN.md

 ./dolmades launch Broken_Sword
 ```

+Select `Windowed Mode` in the launcher and click "Ok":

 ![](shots/firstuse_1.png?raw=true)

-Select `(windowed mode)` in the launcher.
+This will launch the game:

 ![](shots/firstuse_2.png?raw=true)

-A system tray runner icon will appear where you can access the run log on left click.
-On right click you can forcibly terminate the running dolmade in case the app hangs itself.
+A system tray icon indicates the running dolmade.
+On left click you can access the run log, on right click you can forcibly terminate the running dolmade in case the app hangs itself.

 #### Generating a dolmade recipe using a GOG account